Code-Institute-Submissions/Stream1-Project/README.md

 - [Bootstrap](http://getbootstrap.com/)
     - We use **Bootstrap** to give our project a simple, responsive layout
 - [npm](https://www.npmjs.com/)
-    - We use **npm** to help manage some of the dependencies in our application
+    - **npm** is used to help manage some of the dependencies in the application
 - [bower](https://bower.io/)
-    - **Bower** is used to manage the installation of our libraries and frameworks
+    - **Bower** is used to manage the installation of the libraries and frameworks

 ## Contributing